Experiencing dropped or failed calls with M1?

 Issue: M1 relies on Wi-Fi or mobile data for calls.
 If your connection is weak, calls may fail.

-• Lastly, try switching to your cellular network.
-While on a call:
+Lastly, try switching to your cellular network ⬇️

 tap the 🛜 icon in the top right corner of the screen.